joshrouwhorst/PostAndPrune/README.md

 ## Unit Testing

-This project does not include a formal automated test suite, but you can run unit tests manually using Jest.
-To run the tests:
+This project uses Jest for unit testing.

 Make sure you have all dependencies installed: